-- (3) These procedures recognise three types of units in coursework awards: - a. 'regular' units; - b. units with a work placement; and - c. research dissertation, special reading topic or project-based units. - (4) These procedures apply to: - a. all programs of study undertaken by coursework offered by the University; and - b. all UNE Representatives and Students and all institutions, domestic and international, with which UNE has a partnership arrangement under which UNE accepts responsibility for assessment. - (5) The only exception is the Joint Medical Program (JMP) with the University of Newcastle to which the JMP Assessment Policy applies.
+- (3) These Procedures recognise three types of units in coursework awards: - a. 'regular' units; - b. units with a work placement; and - c. research dissertation, special reading topic or project-based units. - (4) These Procedures apply to: - a. all programs of study undertaken by coursework offered by the University; and - b. all UNE Representatives and Students and all institutions, domestic and international, with which UNE has a partnership arrangement under which UNE accepts responsibility for assessment.